hikeventures/hikeventures.github.io/_posts/best/2016-05-11-best-camera-bags-cases.markdown

 In this blog post I would like to give an overview about the best camera bags which I would select for a Sony A7, A7II A7RII or A7SII (and also a6500, a6300 or a6000 since they share a similar form factor).
 Different cases might be useful for different activities e.g. you might select a different camera bag when you go hiking than you would choose when planning to go on a kayaking or packrafting trip.

 As I have recently upgraded my own camera, I was in need of a new camera case which I can use for my outdoor adventures.
 I was looking for a camera bag or case which packs small and actually came to the conclusion that I would need different camera bags for my MILC for different activities.
-This blog post contains affiliate links.

-We have been hiking, packrafting and snowshoeing in Scandinavia, Russia and Continental Europe (read our [trip reports](http://www.hikeventures.com/destinations/)) and even so we were not able to test every product in this blog post, we follow the market and compare the specifications of new products (this blog post contains affiliate links).

 ---

 # The best camera bags for Sony A7 or a6300